 In regards to packaged foods, the FDA defines “added sugars” as those added to foods during processing (including sugars from syrups and honey, and sugars from concentrated fruit or vegetable juices).
 Similar to high fructose corn syrup, added sugars are often added to packaged foods not just for flavor, but also for improvements in texture and shelf life.

-Hold up!
 Though added sugars offer no real nutritional benefit, they need not be completely eliminated from our diet.
 Total elimination of added sugar is practically impossible and can lead to obsessively restrictive disordered eating habits.
 Oftentimes, people forget the word “added” and focus heavily on “sugar.”
 Let’s not demonize something that happens to make food taste yummy!

 And something to keep in mind: the authors of a 2020 study explain that there doesn’t seem to be published evidence demonstrating an association between diabetes and the intake of total sugar, added sugar, or table sugar.
 Fun fact, research shows that intuitive eating is associated with better management of diabetes.
-So, when it comes to the research, we have to be more critical.
+So, when it comes to research, we have to be more critical.
 To learn more about how to better understand nutrition research, check out this article.

 Non-nutritive (0-gram sugar) sweeteners are increasingly available and nowadays, commonly added to packaged foods.
 While these alternatives allow for a sweet flavor without the added calories (or impact on blood sugar), they can create a false sense of sweetness, especially when used in excess.
 Though the research is not yet conclusive in human studies, it can be argued that how the body and brain respond to non-nutritive sweeteners is very complex.
 Here’s an example: